-Basic in design and with a straight forward installation, this SaniBEST toilet is just that, one of the best rated macerating toilets on the market.
-It is important to note that if you plan on purchasing this 1.6 gallon/flush elongated toilet, you’re going to have to bear in mind; it does come with a fairly hefty price tag, making it one of the finest products you can purchase.
+Basic in design and with a straightforward installation, this SaniBEST toilet is just that, one of the best-rated macerating toilets on the market.
+However, it is essential to note that if you plan on purchasing this 1.6 gallons/flush elongated toilet, you’re going to have to bear in mind; it does come with a reasonably hefty price tag, making it one of the finest products you can purchase.

 The Remaining 5 In The Top 10 List